-Often labeled the most valuable luxury brand in the world, with 460 stores in over 50 countries, Louis Vuitton is a fashion house that doesn´t do anything quietly, this new store is no exception.
-With its soft and wavy facade, this new branch is the brainchild of Architectural firm Jun Aoki & Associates coupled with the creative minds at Peter Marino, and his New York based design studio who came together to complete the design.
+Often labeled the most valuable luxury brand in the world, with 460 stores in over 50 countries, Louis Vuitton is a fashion house that doesn´t do anything quietly.
+And this new store is no exception.
+With its soft and wavy facade, this latest branch is the brainchild of Architectural firm Jun Aoki & Associates.
+Coupled with the creative minds at Peter Marino, and his New York based design studio who came together to complete the design.

-Continuing with the boat theme all the interiors are built with the hull of a ship in mind.
-The inside of the store utilizes many wood texture in the floors and surfaces, as well as the supporting beams – which are meant to give the impression of being on the deck of a working ship.
+Continuing with the nautical theme, all the interiors are built with the hull of a ship in mind.
+The inside of the store utilizes many wood textures in the floors and surfaces, as well as the supporting beams – which are meant to give the impression of being on the deck of a working ship.
 Being inside it feels like you are transported to the platform of a grand yacht sailing on open waters.
-Also harking back to the store Japanese heritage – a lot of the colors throughout are creamy and light with many origami features on the different levels.
+In addition, harking back to the store’s Japanese heritage, a lot of the colors throughout are creamy and light with many origami features on the different levels.

-Also on display inside is Louis Vuitton’s Objets Nomades collection– which is an archive of creative and functional furniture pieces created by different designers from around the world that takes special inspiration from the past.
+Also on display inside is Louis Vuitton’s Objets Nomades collection.
+An archive of creative and functional furniture pieces created by different designers from around the world that takes special inspiration from the past.

 The windows of the store are decorated with a series of vibrant ribbons installed by artist Kenta Cobayashi adds a fantastical element to the bottom floor alongside the women’s accessories.
 On the other floors, you can find travel items and collections for men.